 For the ginger and spring onion paste:

-- Combine ginger and spring onion (shallots) into the food processor until you get a rough paste.
+- Blend ginger and spring onion (shallots) into the food processor until you get a rough paste.
 Set aside 3 tablespoons for marinating the chicken.
 Reserve the rest of the paste for braising the chicken.

 For braising the chicken: